Anu-techy/Sales-and-Marketing-Analysis-in-Power-BI/README.md

 It focuses on the core activities of production and sales, ignoring other costs like operating expenses, taxes, and interest.

+The **sales team** focuses on gross margin because it directly relates to the revenue from sales and the cost of producing goods or services.

 **Net Profit:**

 Net profit is the amount of money a company retains after all expenses, including operating costs, interest, taxes, and other non-operating expenses, have been deducted from revenue.